 These interrelationships are fundamental to public health thinking.
 Those of us whose work touches any aspect of health and health care must attend to public health and commit to reducing health disparities in America.
 A healthy populace is more productive across so many dimensions.
 As we continue the hard work to re-build the national economy and continue to expand affordable health care access, public health should and must be seen and used as a pillar for economic growth.

-This post is updated from previous versions that have run here on Health Populi to commemorate Martin Luther King, Jr.’s, birthday.
+This post was updated from previous versions that have run here on Health Populi to commemorate Martin Luther King, Jr.’s, birthday.